darksigma/Fundamentals-of-Deep-Learning-Book/README.md

 ## Guide to the repository

 Due to recent changes in the Tensorflow library, specifically the migration to the 1.0 API version, the original code in this repository requires an update.
 If you are running a pre 1.0 version of Tensorflow, the original code files are contained in the `archive/` folder of this repository.
 We are now beginning the process of migrating this repository into the 1.0 version of Tensorflow and re-organizing the examples.
-This work is currently in progress and can be found in the `fdl_examples` folder.
+This work is currently in progress and can be found in the `fdl_examples/` folder.
 The current state of the migration is summarized here:

 * Chapter 3
   * Logistic regression (MNIST)